fungusakafungus/cloudformation-jsonschema/README.md

 An attempt to write a json schema (http://json-schema.org) for AWS Cloudformation.

+You might be interested in http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html, which is the official source of machine-readable CloudFormation specification.
+That is not a JSON Schema in the sense of http://json-schema.org/ but it is comprehensive.

 For now, I'm scraping AWS documentation with PyQuery.

 This is not your glossy software.